 My Verdict: The Rainmaker is the honest starter paddle for someone who wants to understand why carbon fiber matters before spending more.
 It is not a beginner paddle disguised as something else — it plays like a real carbon fiber paddle with understandable limitations.
 Great value.

-#5 GAMMA 505 — Best for Power Seekers
+#5 GAMMA Fusion Power Pickleball Paddle — Best for Power

-- Face: Textured Graphite
+- Face: Textured Fiberglass

 - USAPA Approved: Yes